tbsp/simple-gb-asm-examples/README.md

 # Building the Examples

-To build an example, navigate to a given example's directory, such as `/src/background-tile`, and run:
+To build an example, navigate to a given example's directory, such as `/src/background-tile` in a terminal, and run:

 - Windows: `..\build.bat background-tile.asm`
 - Linux: `../build.sh background-tile.asm`